saadnaveeddev/UNSW-NB15-Cybersecurity-Attack-Classification/README.md

 # UNSW-NB15 Cybersecurity Attack Classification

 This repository contains the code for classifying cybersecurity attacks using the UNSW-NB15 dataset.
-The project leverages a combination of Convolutional Neural Networks (CNN) and Long Short-Term Memory (LSTM) networks for the classification of various attack categories.
+The project leverages a combination of Convolutional Neural Networks (CNN) and Long Short-Term Memory (LSTM) networks for the classification of various attack categories

 ## Table of Contents